wbcmedia/wbcmedia.github.io/draft.md

 **_Freddie_** : But you can't fire Mrs Tripps, who'll do all the cleaning?

-**_Gideon_** : Well you don't seem very busy, you can do it.
+**_Gideon_** : Well you don't seem very busy.

 - He picks up a feather duster, thrusts it at Freddie

-**_Gideon_** : And anyone else who don't want to be fired better start thinking of ways to make this place turn a profit.
+**_Gideon_** : You can do it.
+And anyone else who don't want to be fired better start thinking of ways to make this place turn a profit.
 Things need to change round here, I've got plans...
 Big plans.

 - He storms out